-Allison M. Schweitzer (aka Allison Emm) is a horn player, pianist and conductor from Wauwatosa, WI.
+Allison Emm is a musician, conductor and teacher from Wauwatosa, WI.
 She began Wisconsin Music Ventures in the summer of 2019 as a way to offer musician friends fun, engaging performance experiences while serving as accessible listening opportunities for her private music students and others who might “find” the live music.
-Since COVID-19, WMV has turned into more of a live music community, working to assist Wisconsin-based artists with their business through workshops, Industry Talk events and networking opportunities for musicians.
+Since COVID-19, WMV has turned into a live music community, working to assist Wisconsin-based artists with their business through workshops, industry events and networking opportunities for musicians.
 Despite moving in this direction, putting on great events for the public remains a trademark and foundation of the business.
 WMV launched its own podcast, The Musicians Venture (which Allison hosts) in the fall of 2020.

 Shannon Couillard graduated from the University of Wisconsin Oshkosh in 2020 with a bachelor’s degree in Music with an emphasis in Music Business and Recording Technology.
 She is very passionate about music and sound editing, as well as the industry surrounding both.
 She is the main producer of The Musician’s Venture podcast and has been a member of Allison’s team at Wisconsin Music Ventures since being an intern in early 2020.
 Click here to send Shannon an e-mail.